Harshkamdar67/irrationality-of-pi/README.md

 ## Why π is Irrational

 The irrationality of π means that it cannot be expressed as a simple fraction, and its decimal representation goes on forever without repeating.
 There is no pair of integers (a and b) for which a/b equals π.
-This property is a consequence of the mathematical nature of π and is demonstrated in the animation through near-miss approximations.
+This property is a consequence of the mathematical nature of π and is demonstrated in the animation through near-miss approximations.that mean at on point will it copy its only path, you can check the visualisation for more clarity on this.

 ## How to Use